universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     bio: "is a first-year in the College.
 She has previously worked on *Marian, or the True Tale of Robin Hood* (Assistant Costume Designer)."
   - name: Christian Beltran
     role: Assistant Lighting Designer
-    bio: "is a first year Computer Science major.
+    bio: "is a first-year Computer Science major.
 He did acting all four years of high school and performed in *Romeo & Juliet* last quarter, but has turned to the dark side (pun very much intended) to do Assistant Lights for Macbeth in Space.
 He hopes to hold more production and management roles in the future.
 Enjoy the show!
 If you can see it..."
   - name: Colin Cooper
     role: Assistant Sound Designer
   - name: Frances Poth